jt-ziolo/TypeScriptDataStructuresAndAlgorithms/README.md

 # TypeScript Data Structures and Algorithms Exercise

-Intended as a personal learning exercise to help knock off some rust with Algorithms and Data Structures while solidifying my knowledge of TypeScript.
+Intended as a personal learning exercise to help knock off some rust with Algorithms, Data Structures, and Big O time/space complexity analysis while solidifying my knowledge of TypeScript and Mutation Testing (via [Stryker](https://stryker-mutator.io/docs/)).
 Work in progress.

 ## Data Structures